Grímsey: Economy and society

 The principal industrial activity is commercial fishing.
 Agriculture and collecting seabird eggs are also common.
 Grímsey Airport has a 1,036m north–south runway on the west side of the island, with regular flights to Akureyri.
-A ferry connects the island three days a week with Dalvík on the mainland.
+A ferry runs three to five days a week, connecting the island with Dalvík on the mainland.

 The single settlement on the southwest side of the island is officially known as Sandvík.
 It has a community center, a shop, a library, a public indoor swimming pool, and a school from kindergarten to grade 8.
 (Beyond this age, students travel to Akureyri for further education.)
 Grímsey has two small hotels, a camp ground, and a nine-hole disc golf course.

 The island has acquired a reputation for being a bastion of chess-playing.
 On learning this in the 1870s, American scholar and keen chess player Willard Fiske took an interest in Grímsey, sending supplies, supporting the economy, and leaving money in his will, though he never visited the island.

 The Protestant Church (Midgard) on Grímsey was destroyed by a fire in September 2021.
 It had been built from driftwood in 1867 and renovated in 1956.
 A choir and tower were added in 1932.
 The nave was roughly 7.7 metres in length and 4.75 metres broad.
 It was again reconstructed, and the New Midgard Church was consecrated on August 10, 2025 after a lengthy reconstruction project.
 The ringing of the bells at Hallgrímskirkja in Reykjavík coincided with the commencement of the dedication ceremony in Grímsey.

 In 2022, a 12kW solar power array and a 36kW wind turbine were installed as part of a project to reduce the island's dependence on diesel powered electricity, as it is unconnected to the Icelandic grid.